What is headless commerce? (Ultimate Q&A guide)

 The rapid adoption of Internet of Things (IoT) technologies is driving a new approach to ecommerce where retail platforms go headless.

 So what is headless commerce architecture?
-Headless commerce refers to the decoupling of the frontend content of a store from the backend functionality that powers the transactions.
+Headless commerce refers to the decoupling of the frontend content of a store from the backend commerce capabilities.
 Separating the consumer-facing “head” from the commerce engine “body” gives businesses the freedom to use the technologies of their choice for each end and customize the features they want to enhance the shopping experience.

 With the backend functioning independently, businesses are no longer constrained by the architecture in the way they build branded content and commerce experiences.
 The same commerce engine can plug into multiple frontends, publishing content to digital marketplaces, social media apps, mobile devices, and connected home appliances (to name just a few!)